Cognigy/Documentation/docs/en/docs/live-agent/profile-settings.md

 # Profile Settings

 Each user in Live Agent has a profile.
 To individualize profile settings, you can individualize your profile settings, edit your profile image and display name, which will be displayed in conversations.
-It is also possible to customize certain system settings for yourself, such as receiving notifications, managing hotkeys and enabling **Agent Assist Workspace**.
+It is also possible to customize certain system settings for yourself, such as receiving notifications, managing hotkeys and enabling **Copilot**.

 To open the **Profile Settings** in Live Agent, do the following: